CueBitts/CueBitts.github.io/readme.md

 function that can check if a box is surrounded exists I made my pseudo-code into a real function as well as tweaking the initial grid loop so a the grid can be checked for closed boxes.

+lines will now alternate color and boxes will fill in with the color that closed them I added the gameplay loop and did some debugging to tie together most of the game's functions.